vitiral/artifact/README.md

 ![logo](docs/logo/logo.png)

 ### Pre-release notice
-Artifact is now feature complete for 1.0.
-The 0.6 release has been released and will have about a month long soak process while the tool is used by as many projects as possible.
-Further changes before 1.0 are not expected, but may still be necessary.
-After the soak, the plan is to cut the 1.0 release which will disallow backwards incompatible changes.
+Artifact is now (finally) feature complete for 1.0.
+The 0.8 release has been released and 1.0 is probably coming within a few weeks.

 #### Future Improvements
 - [#85][10]: Web Server requirements, including editing functionality